ordina-jworks/ordina-jworks.github.io/_posts/2017-05-07-Blockchain-Introduction.md

 5. [Security](#security)
 6. [Decentralized](#thinking-decentralized)

-We'll discuss each element in more detail and explain why blockchain technology can be an answer to that business problem.
+We'll discuss each element in detail and explain why blockchain technology can be an answer to that business problem.

 ### Transparency

-In a public blockchain network, by default every member of the ecosystem can access all transactions stored in the chain.
+In a public blockchain network**,** by default every member of the ecosystem can access all transactions stored in the chain.
 They can even access smart contracts.

 An example of improved transparency is in the supply chain.